How To Find a Babysitter That You Can Trust

 How to find a babysitter that you can trust

 One of the most common worries that we as parents have is finding a babysitter for our little one(s).
 If you are anything like me you find it hard leaving your child alone in the first place, even if it is with a completely trustworthy family member.
-No matter who you leave your child with you are going to think that they will probably not do things the way that you would.
+No matter who you leave your child with, you will think they will probably not do things as you would.

 You ponder the possibilities of your child feeling sad or miserable without you and not being able to do the things that you and your child usually do together.
 Are they feeding my child correctly?
 Are they making sure he/she takes a nap?
-Are they going to read their favorite story book?
-Questions like these flow through a parents brain on a daily basis, at times it even makes us as parents not want to go to work or go out to dinner like we had planned.
+Are they going to read their favorite storybook?
+Questions like these flow through a parent’s brain on a daily basis; at times, it even makes us as parents not want to go to work or go out to dinner as we had planned.

 For instance,